pywbem/pywbem/docs/development.rst

 It is recommended to use Linux as the development environment for pywbem.
 OS-X should work as well, but Windows requires a number of manual setup steps.

-1. It is recommended that you set up a `virtual Python environment`_.

-2. With a virtual Python environment active, clone the Git repo of this project and switch to its working directory:
+1. Clone the Git repo of this project and switch to its working directory:

    .. code-block:: bash

         $ git clone git@github.com:pywbem/pywbem.git
         $ cd pywbem

+2. It is recommended that you set up a `virtual Python environment`_.
+   Have the virtual Python environment active for all remaining steps.

 3. Install pywbem and its prerequisites for installing and running it as described in :ref:`Installation`.
+   This will install Python packages into the active Python environment, and OS-level packages.

-4. On Windows, perform the setup steps described in :ref:`Development environment on Windows`.
+4. On Windows, perform the setup steps described in :ref:`Manual setup on Windows`.
+On Linux and OS-X, the corresponding setup is performed automatically as part of the next step.

-5. Install the prerequsites for pywbem development (OS-level and Python):
+5. Install the prerequsites for pywbem development.
+   This will install Python packages into the active Python environment, and OS-level packages:

    .. code-block:: bash